Tudat/tudat/developerGuide/addingFeatures/addFeatures.rst

       return flag;
    }

 Once the new estimatable parameter has been defined and characterised, a corresponding class is to be created to fully describe this parameter.
-This is done is an additional file which has to be created in the directory:
+This is done in an additional file which has to be created in the directory:

       .../tudatBundle/tudat/Tudat/Astrodynamics/OrbitDetermination/EstimatableParameters/

-Each estimatable parameter class is defined in a similar way, usually from the base class :literal:`EstimatableParameter` and includes the definition of thee functions :literal:`getParameterValues`, :literal:`setParameterValue` and :literal:`getParameterSize`.
+Each estimatable parameter class is defined in a similar way, usually from the base class :literal:`EstimatableParameter` and includes the definition of three functions :literal:`getParameterValues`, :literal:`setParameterValue` and :literal:`getParameterSize`.
 Considering the parameter :literal:`radiation_pressure_coefficient`, the definition of its associated class :literal:`RadiationPressureCoefficient` is done as follows (in the file :literal:`radiationPressureCoefficient.h`).

 .. code-block:: cpp